Uncertainty-aware Panoptic Segmentation: Abstract

 \section{Abstract}

 Reliable scene understanding is indispensable for modern autonomous systems.
 Current learning-based methods typically try to maximize their performance based on segmentation metrics that only consider the quality of the segmentation.
 However, for the safe operation of a system in the real world it is crucial to consider the uncertainty in the prediction as well.
 In this work, we introduce the novel task of uncertainty-aware panoptic segmentation, which aims to predict per-pixel semantic and instance segmentations, together with per-pixel uncertainty estimates.
 We define two novel metrics to facilitate its quantitative analysis, the uncertainty-aware Panoptic Quality (uPQ) and the panoptic Expected Calibration Error (pECE).
 We further propose the novel top-down Evidential Panoptic Segmentation Network (EvPSNet) to solve this task.
-Our architecture employs a simple yet effective probabilistic fusion module that leverages the predicted uncertainties.
-Additionally, we propose a new Lov{\'a}sz evidential loss function to optimize the IoU for the segmentation utilizing the probabilities provided by deep evidential learning.
+Our architecture employs a simple yet effective panoptic fusion module that leverages the predicted uncertainties.
 Furthermore, we provide several strong baselines combining state-of-the-art panoptic segmentation networks with sampling-free uncertainty estimation techniques.
 Extensive evaluations show that our EvPSNet achieves the new state-of-the-art for the standard Panoptic Quality (PQ), as well as for our uncertainty-aware panoptic metrics.
+We make the code available at: \url{https://github.com/kshitij3112/EvPSNet}